cmaxw/devchat-eleventy/src/adventures-in-dotnet/net-017-finding-your-focus.md

 answer4: It calms you and clears your head.

 ---
-In this episode of Adventures in .NET the panel discusses the tools and techniques they use to find their focus while developing.
+The panelists of Adventures in .NET discuss the tools and techniques they use to find their focus while developing.
 They begin by discussing their personal obstacles when trying to focus on their work.
 Some of the panelists suffer from ADD, ADHD, and OCD, they explain the challenges these problems bring to their work.
 They also discuss the flow state good focus can bring and what can be accomplished during that time of deep work.

 The first tool they discuss that helps them focus is music.
 Music can be a distraction if it is the wrong music.
 They discuss the types of music that help them focus.
 The benefits of classical music, music without words and even rock music are considered by the panel.